ndom91/rose-pine-hyprcursor/README.md

 - https://github.com/ful1e5/BreezeX_Cursor
 - https://github.com/rose-pine/cursor

-## 🏗️ Usage

 Only useable with the new [Hyprcursor](https://github.com/hyprwm/hyprcursor) library.
 For more details, check out Vaxry's [blog post](https://blog.vaxry.net/articles/2024-cursors) on the new cursor project.

+## 🏗️ Usage

+1. Extract to `~/.local/share/icons`
+2. Add `env = HYPRCURSOR_THEME,rose-pine-cursor-hyprcursor` to your hyprland config

 ## 🖼️ Gallery